 We are an ambitious team of architects, engineers, artists and industrial designers with over 10 years of experience developing groundbreaking projects, products, and processes, collaborating with forward-looking companies at some of the world’s most challenging projects.

 INDEXLAB was founded in 2010 by Pierpaolo Ruttico, architect and engineer (Ph.D.).
-Pierpaolo Ruttico is a research fellow at the Politecnico di Milano.
+Pierpaolo Ruttico is a researcher at the Politecnico di Milano.
 He has worked as a designer for PelliClarkePelli Architects in New York City and as a computational designer and robotic fabrication consultant for COOPHIMMELB(L)AU in Vienna.
 He has been a Guest Critic at SCIarc Los-Angeles and his work has been published internationally, including Advances in Architectural Geometry 2012, Encoding Architecture 2013, ESDA 2014, Digital Takes Command 2015, Advanced Construction and Building Technology for Society 2016-2018, Informed Architecture 2019.

 Ruttico P., Pizzi E. (2020)